Othent/docs/api/sign-message.md

 {% endhint %}

 {% hint style="info" %}
-**Note:** The `options` argument is optional, if it is not provided, the extension will use the default signature options (default hash algorithm: `SHA-256`) to sign the data.

 **Note:** This function's implementation is compatible with ArConnect's `signMessage()` and `verifyMessage()`'s.
 {% endhint %}